Partner Card API

 |---|---|---|---|

-| Hasura | AgioCard_* | 36 queries | Read card data, users, balances, transactions |
+| Hasura | AgioCard_* | full read surface (dynamic) | Read card data, users, balances, transactions, wallets |

-| Platform API | Card* / utility names | 1 query + 23 mutations | Onboarding, card lifecycle, operations, funding |
+| Platform API | Card* / utility names | curated allowlist (card lifecycle, ops, fees) | Onboarding, card lifecycle, operations, fees |

 All results are automatically scoped to your partner organization.